-We calculate the Minimum Payment Due as follows.
-We begin with any past due amount.
-We add any amount specified in a promotional offer.
+To calculate the Minimum Payment Due, we begin with any past due amount.
+We add the amount due on each major purchase plan balance.
+We add any additional amount specified in a promotional offer.
 We add any amount required by the Promotion Calculation.
 We also add the largest of the following:

-- The Calculated New Balance if it is less than \$27; - \$27 if the Calculated New Balance is at least \$27; or

-1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge allocated to that balance, and any applicable late fee.
-(The result is rounded up to the nearest dollar.)
+- The Calculated New Balance if it is less than \$27: - \$27 if the Calculated New Balance is at least \$27; or - 1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge allocated to that balance, and any applicable late fee (the result is rounded up to the nearest dollar).
 However, we subtract interest charges that accrued during prior billing cycles on a deferred interest balance that ended during the billing cycle covered by the statement.

-The Calculated New Balance equals the New Balance on the billing statement less balances subject to the Promotion Calculation and less any balances subject to either of two types of promotional terms.
+The Calculated New Balance equals the New Balance on the billing statement less any balances subject to a major purchase plan, the Promotion Calculation, or to either of two types of promotional terms.
 The first type are terms that do not require a minimum payment.
 The second type are terms that require an additional amount as part of the Minimum Payment Due.